coder-akp/Speed-Dating-Analysis-Prediction-Model/README.md

 ---

 # Speed Dating Analysis and Prediction Model

-This repository presents a comprehensive analysis of the Speed Dating dataset from Kaggle.
-The project focuses on data preprocessing, feature engineering, exploratory data analysis, and the development of machine learning models to predict partner compatibility.
-The ultimate goal is to extract actionable insights on factors driving successful matches.
+This repository contains a comprehensive analysis and predictive model for speed dating data—all encapsulated within a single Jupyter Notebook.
+The project explores data preprocessing, visualization, and the development of machine learning models to predict partner compatibility based on participant demographics, ratings, and other features.

 ---